 Related party transactions are subject to abuse because reporting entities may be induced to enter transactions that may not reflect economic realities or may not be fair and reasonable to the reporting entity or its policyholders.
 As such, related party transactions require specialized accounting rules and increased regulatory scrutiny.

 The anlayst should utilize the tools available in iSite+ to identify if the insurer has a material exposure to investments involving related parties, either on an asset category basis or in aggregate, and by the related party designation noted below.
 If a material exposure exists, further assessment of the [credit, market, liquidity] risk may be warranted.
 For example, what is the NAIC designation of investments involving related parties?
 Analysts may also consider the extent to which related parties are involved in securitizing or originating business for the insurer, and what differences may exist in how investments involving related parties are valued.
 If the role of the related party is that of a third-party advisor, factors to consider may include for example, the expertise of the related party advisor, any potential conflicts of interest, and if related parties are originating investments only for the insurer or also to the public, the latter being subject to SEC requirements.
-The analyst may consider utilizing suggested procedures in the “Additional Procedures” section of the repository on third-party advisors, if applicable.
+The analyst may consider utilizing suggested procedures in the “Additional Procedures” section on third-party advisors, if applicable.

 Within the Annual Financial Statement investment Schedules B, BA, D, DA, DB, DL, and E (Part 2), all investments involving related parties must incude disclosure to ensure full transparency.
 This disclosure is in the column “Investments Involving Related Parites”.
 It designates investments by the following roles: